JimmyKenMerchant/EarthEcho/README.md

   * 'LP Filter': Changes frequency of the low-pass filter effected on the echo.
   * 'HP Filter': Changes frequency of the high-pass filter effected on the echo.

-* Parameters can be changed through MIDI messages.
+* Parameter values can be changed through MIDI messages (Standalone Plugin).
   * Received control change / continuous controller (CC) number is masked to enable only least 5 bits, i.e., CC number modulo 32 will be used to determine the number.
   * Parameters are assigned to CC# 0-5 for L channel, and CC# 6-11 for R channel.
 The order is the same as the description above.
   * Resolution is 0-100.
 The value 101-127 will be saturated to 100.
-  * There is no channel selection so far because of considering multiple MIDI through ports and MIDI channel filters in your system.
+  * There is no channel selection so far because of considering multiple MIDI through ports in your system.
+To make multiple MIDI through ports in Linux, use 'snd-seq-dummy (ALSA sequencer MIDI-through client)'.
+  * When you use a plugin host, but not this standalone plugin, the plugin host would have a function to map MIDI channels and CCs to change parameter values.
+In this case, you need to change a parameter value between 0 to 1.0 with a received CC value, 0-127.
+In this plugin, I set interval to snap the decimal for each parameters, and it helps the precise control.

 * There are 3 buttons.
   * 'ABOUT': Shows the product information of this plugin.